Feeling A Little Beat Up

 Through a catheter, a physician inserts small coils to block some of the blood flow.
 This reduces the pressure in the vein and redirects the blood to healthier pathways.
 If you are a woman who frequently feels pain in the pelvis, have a PCS evaluation by your physician.

-To support the writing of useful articles about cardiology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about cardiology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Text-to-speech audio excludes reader cameo personalization.
-Audio may intentionally omit details.
+Reading uses original story names.